 This painfully sullen picture of a future dominated by technology that humans initially created for their own protection is also present in The Terminator film series as SkyNet, which is also a supercomputer that takes over the world.
 It almost fits as back-story to Ellison’s short story.
 The themes of danger posed from technological dependence and endless development are clearly present in both.

 It is interesting to note that what are called “developed” countries are held as a standard for “non” or “under” developed countries to aspire to, yet it must be noted that this notion is mainly put forth by said “developed” countries, which are mainly looking for new markets to export to or resources to mine to satisfy their own increasingly massive material needs.
-They do this knowing that mass industrialization is harmful – for one, just look at China’s environment – however it seems irresistible to them.
+They do this knowing that mass industrialization is harmful, however it seems irresistible to them.
 They know the danger, yet crave the power just like the character Boromir in The Lord of the Rings.
 This is called Boromir Syndrome, or being content with something wrong, so long as you get to, or think you can, control it.
 In practice this is conceding to play the enemy’s game and as we can see, this leads to the destruction, not triumph, of the will.

 Technology as the Demiurge